 |Amount in EXCESS of minimum requirement||$-|

-The District is projecting to reserve $20,000 for insurance deductibles.
-This reserve category is important due to the District’s unique island location.
+The District is also going to reserve $20,000 for insurance deductibles, and $100,000 for self insurance.
+FY18/19 is the first year a contribution will be made to the self insurance fund.
+These reserve categories are important due to the District’s unique island location.
 The District’s goal is to maintain twelve months of operating expenses in undesignated cash as a reserve balance.

 Debt Reduction & Wastewater Revenue Sufficiency